 Gig work has its challenges, but still has plenty of potential to help your retirement strategy.
 Just be sure to use it in conjunction with your other income streams for the safest path to success.

-If you’d like more ideas on gig work and other entrepreneurial pursuits in retirement, sign up below to get the information we only give to subscribers.
+If you’d like more ideas on gig work and other entrepreneurial pursuits in retirement, check out our membership community.

 Ian Bond is a private banking senior executive with over three decades of experience in wealth and asset management with Goldman Sachs, Credit Suisse, and Citigroup.
 He has built major businesses on four continents.